Orbea semota var. lutea

 USDA hardiness zones 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Keeping Stapelias and their roots free of pests such as mealybugs is the real key to success as fungal attack often occurs as a result of damage to stems by the insect.
+Keeping Stapelias and their roots free of pests such as mealybugs is the real key to success as fungal attack often occurs due to damage to stems by the insect.

 Learn more at How to Grow and Care for Stapelia.

-Orbea semota var. lutea is a yellow-flowering form of the variable Orbea semota which has received a number of names over the years, now all amalgamated into O. semota.
+Orbea semota var. lutea is a yellow-flowering form of the variable Orbea semota, which has received several names over the years, now all amalgamated into O. semota.

 - Back to genus Orbea

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus